Dahi Papdi Chaat

 - Store in an airtight container till required.

 PREPARATION OF CHAAT: TO SERVE IN INDVIDUAL GLASSES OR BOWLS.

 - Lightly beat the yogurt with a spoon.

 - Add salt, sugar, red chilli powder and cumin powder to the yogurt and mix well.

-- Add to it about a tbsp of boiled chana, moong, chopped onion and potatoes.
+- Add to it about 1 tbsp each of boiled chana, moong and potatoes.